 In a Nutshell:

-The Delta SkyMiles Reserve Business American Express Card helps cardholders earn elite status faster while offering a big introductory bonus, access to Delta Sky Clubs and more.
+The Delta SkyMiles Reserve Business American Express Card helps cardholders earn elite status faster while offering a big introductory offer, access to Delta Sky Clubs and more.

 Average Yearly Rewards Value ($4,000 monthly spend)